On equivalent methods for functional determinants: A contour integral derivation

-where the index $i$ spans over all the eigenvalues $\lambda_{\widehat{O},i}\in\sigma(\widehat{O},\mathcal{H})$.
-The residue at each pole is~$-1$, and the derivation of the determinant goes through as before.
+where in the last step we use the completeness relation of the eigenbasis.
+From the spectral decomposition for $G_{\widehat{O}}(-\lambda;x,y)$, we see that the residue at each pole is~$-1$, and the derivation of the determinant goes through as before.
 Back to the integral in Eq.\,\eqref{eqn:det_ratio_as_int}, we plug in our choice for the integrand, namely Eq.\,\eqref{eqn:F_as_resolvent}, and we find

 Next, we can choose~$\theta=\pi$.
 In fact, even if the operator~$\widehat{O}$ has negative eigenvalues, we can define the integral around these poles with the principal value.
 Since all poles are simple, the principal value is well defined and always finite, as long as the integrand vanishes fast enough at infinity.
 Choosing~$\theta=\pi$ and letting~$s=-\lambda$, we have the ratio of determinants in terms of the resolvent